Creating a Grandkids Retreat

 We added shelves and bins for diapers, wipes, other essentials, a dresser for clothes, and a toy chest for toys and books.
 Having designated storage areas lets us quickly find what we need and keep the room tidy and clutter-free.

-The bin on the left is for clothes, the middle one is for diapers, and the one on the left is for burb cloths and linens.
+The bin on the left is for clothes, the middle one is for diapers, and the one on the right is for burb cloths and linens.

 Stocking Up on Baby Essentials